 My research focuses on ancient Christian and Jewish writings, particularly the texts and traditions associated with the apostle Paul in the first three centuries of the common era.
 Much of my work examines how religious ideals, discourses, and practices are fashioned.
 Recurrent themes in my work include the development and utility of metaphor in religious discourses, conceptions of death and coming back to life in the ancient Mediterranean, cognitive historiography, interpretive creativity within mnemonic and performative contexts, and perceptions of the body (both ancient and modern).
 Many of these themes were explored in my first monograph—Resurrection in Paul: Cognition, Metaphor, and Transformation (SBL 2016)—which was awarded a 2017 Manfred Lautenschläger Award from the University of Heidelberg.

 Competitive funding for my research has come from the Social Sciences and Humanities Research Council of Canada, the Fonds de Recherche du Québec—Société et Culture, and other initiatives.
 I currently co-chair (with Catherine Playoust) the ‘Religious Experience in Antiquity’ program unit of the Society of Biblical Literature, and I serve on the steering committee of the ‘Mind, Society, and Religion in the Biblical World’ program unit.
-I am also an editor for the Database of Religious History (based at the Cultural Evolution of Religion Research Consortium, University of British Columbia).
+I am also a past editor for the Database of Religious History (based at the Cultural Evolution of Religion Research Consortium, University of British Columbia).

 A full list of research activities can be found in my CV, and at my Publications page.
 My programme of research consists of three principle streams:

 This stream of research draws on theories of embodied cognition and cognitive linguistics to examine perceptions of death and coming-back-to-life in the ancient Mediterranean.
 A central theme in this work is the exploration of how ancient peoples experimented with, constructed, and configured the boundaries between life and death.
-The principle publications in this stream include (1) my first monograph
+The principal publications in this stream include (1) my first monograph

 (SBL Press, 2016), which focused on metaphors for resurrection in the epistles of Paul, (2) an edited volume